CNES/demcompare/docs/source/userguide/step_by_step/coregistration.rst

 ***************
 Tile processing is not available anymore.
 A future version might provide a better way to deal with very large data.
 In the meantime one can deal with heavy DSMs by setting a ROI (see previous chapter).

+For the Nuth & Kääb universal coregistration algorithm :

+..
+[NuthKaab] Nuth, C. Kääb, 2011.
+A. Co-registration and bias corrections of satellite elevation data sets for quantifying glacier thickness change.
+Cryosphere 5, 271290.